 So far, five states allow optometrists to perform laser and scalpel surgeries and two states allow scalpel surgery but no lasers.

 Several scope battles are on the horizon for 2021.
 Two states, Florida and Mississippi, already have active legislation submitted to their respective state legislatures for scope expansion this calendar year.
 These scope battles affect all of us and will be likely coming to your state in the future.
 The Surgical Scope Fund and educating our patients are the best lines of defense again scope expansion.
 Donate to the Surgical Scope Fund!

 2. Medicare Cuts (Again)

 Although curbing Medicare cuts were featured among the big wins for last year, the battle will continue in 2021.
-CMS’ budget-neutrality plans continue to call for a shift of medical dollars from surgical specialties to primary care.
+We're urging the Senate and House to extend the suspension of 2% sequestration cuts on Medicare.
+They're scheduled resume April 1 if Congress doesn’t act.

 3. Drug Reimbursement

 In September 2020, President Trump signed the Most Favored Nation executive order into law.
 Under the order, CMS will switch to a payment model based on the lowest international price.
 Instead of reimbursing for the average sales price plus 6%, CMS will pay providers the lowest price plus a flat fee adjusted quarterly for inflation.

 This changes the reimbursement calculation for 50 drugs, including Eylea and Lucentis.
 Compounded drugs such as Avastin are excluded.
 The new Most Favored Nation allowable reimbursement means an estimated 12% reduction in reimbursement for Eylea and an 18% reduction for Lucentis.
 Several lawsuits, including one by Regeneron, have been filed against the Most Favored Nation executive order and are currently being evaluated in courts.